MobilityData/gbfs/gbfs.md

 GBFS documentation will include a list of current and past supported MAJOR and MINOR versions.
 Supported versions SHALL NOT span more than two MAJOR versions.
 Past versions with _Supported_ status MAY be patched to correct bugs or vulnerabilities, but new features will not be introduced.
 Past versions with _Deprecated_ status will not be patched, and their use SHOULD be discontinued.
 Producers SHOULD continue to maintain existing feeds while they have _Supported_ status.

 GBFS producers SHOULD provide endpoints that conform to the current MAJOR version release within 180 days of a new MAJOR version release.
 It is not necessary to support more than one MINOR release of the same MAJOR release group, because MINOR releases are backwards-compatible.
-See [specification versioning](https://github.com/NABSA/gbfs/blob/master/README.md#specification-versioning).
+See [Specification Versioning](https://github.com/NABSA/gbfs/blob/master/README.md#specification-versioning).

 ### Auto-Discovery